rdelga80/vite-portfolio/src/assets/articles/18-building-fastapi-strawberry-nextjs-rsc-pt4.md

 It's important to note that each route by default has it's own `page` and `layout`, which I'll leverage for RSCs.

-The other very important note are two tags that in the future you will become very very very familiar with: `use client` and `use server`, which you add to the first line of your React files to signify if the file is to be used on the server (RSC) or client ("normal" components).
+The other very important note are two tags that in the future you will become very familiar with: `use client` and `use server`, which you add to the first line of your React files to signify if the file is to be used on the server (RSC) or client ("normal" components).

-I haven't had to this yet, but I _imagine_ it would be easy to migrate a React project to RSCs by just adding `use client` to all the files.
+I haven't had to do this yet, but I _imagine_ it would be easy to migrate a React project to RSCs by just adding `use client` to all the files and then slowly migrating data providers, etc, to `use server`.

 #### RSCs in Practice